bemasc/h3-datagram-ping/draft-schwartz-masque-h3-datagram-ping.md

 # PING Datagram Format Type

 PING is an HTTP Datagram Format Type {{!I-D.draft-ietf-masque-h3-datagram}}.
+It has no Additional Data.

 ## Format